-As part of the Track 1 remedy, a soil vapor intrusion evaluation will be completed.
+As part of the track 1 remedy, a soil vapor intrusion evaluation will be completed.
 The evaluation will include a provision for implementing actions recommended to address exposures related to soil vapor intrusion.

-6. Local Institutional Controls
+Local Institutional Controls:

-If no EE or SMP is needed to achieve soil, groundwater, or soil vapor remedial action objectives, then the following local use restriction will be relied upon to prevent ingestion of groundwater: Article 141 of the NYCDOH code, which prohibits potable use of groundwater without prior approval.
+If no EE or SMP is needed to achieve soil, groundwater, or soil vapor remedial action objectives, then the following local use restriction will be relied upon to prevent ingestion of groundwater: Article 141 of the NYCDOHMH code, which prohibits potable use of groundwater without prior approval.

-Conditional Track 1
+Contingent Track 1

-The intent of the remedy is to achieve a Track 1 unrestricted use therefore, no environmental easement or site management is anticipated.
-If the soil vapor intrusion (SVI) evaluation is not completed prior to completion of the Final Engineering Report (FER), then a Site Management Plan (SMP) and Environmental Easement (EE) will be required to address the SVI evaluation and implement action as needed; if a mitigation or monitoring action is needed, a Track 1 cleanup can only be achieved if the mitigation system or other required action is no longer needed within 5 years of the date of the Certificate of Completion (COC).
+The intent of the remedy is to achieve a Track 1 unrestricted use, therefore, no environmental easement or site management plan is anticipated.
+If the soil vapor intrusion (SVI) evaluation is not completed prior to completion of the Final Engineering Report, then a Site Management Plan (SMP) and Environmental Easement (EE) will be required to address the SVI evaluation and implement actions as needed; if a mitigation or monitoring action is needed, a Track 1 cleanup can only be achieved if the mitigation system or other required action is no longer needed within 5 years of the date of the Certificate of Completion.

-In the event that Track 1 unrestricted use is not achieved, including achievement of groundwater and soil vapor remedial objectives, the following contingent remedial elements will be required, and the remedy will achieve a Track 2 restricted residential cleanup.
+In the event that Track 1 unrestricted use is not achieved, the following contingent remedial elements will be required and the remedy will achieve a Track 4 restricted residential cleanup.